pssolanki111/polygon/docs/Getting-Started.rst

 * You'll notice some type hints having ``Union`` in them followed by two or more types inside a square bracket.
 That simply means the parameter could be of any type from that list in bracket
   .
 For example: ``price: Union[str, float, int]`` means the parameter ``price`` could be either a string, a float or an integer.
 You'd notice Union type hints more on return types of the functions/methods.
-* For a better performance on :ref:`async_streaming_header`, you can make use of lib's built in ``uvloop`` integration. **Only meant for *nix based OS**.
-  Just do ``pip install uvloop`` and async streamer will make use of it without changing anything.
-See async streaming docs for better control options on this behavior

 **so far so good?
 Start by taking a look at the complete docs for endpoints you need.
 Here is a quick list**